 By Fr George Panackal

 Fr George Panackal or Panackal Achan as he is fondly called, is one of the founding directors of the Divine Retreat Centre, Muringoor, Kerala – the world’s largest Catholic retreat centre.
 An eloquent preacher and an anointed mighty man of God, the kindly and affectionate priest is much loved by people of all age groups, from all across the world.
-Fr is the current director of Divine UK – www.divineuk.org
+Fr served as the director of Divine UK – www.divineuk.org He is now the director of Divine, Malayalam Section, Kerala.